Home Careers Waiter/Waitress

 SafeStaff (Tallahassee, FL)

-SafeStaff provides Employee Online Food Handler Training, focusing on food safety and hygiene practices essential for waitstaff.
+SafeStaff offers Employee Online Food Handler Training which provides food safety training and hygiene practices essential for waitstaff.
 With a maximum duration of 90 days, this course offers comprehensive training in food handling and safety protocols.

 Professional Server Certification Corporation (Madison, WI)